blairg23/Hoot-Wolf-Box/README.md

 The main application is written using C++, Java, and XML, but the graphical user interface is written in C#.

-To learn more about the functionality of the application, read the Hootd User Manual, located in Docs > UserManual.
+To learn more about the functionality of the application, read the Hoot User Manual, located in Docs > UserManual.